AI-READI/high-level-dataset-structure/template/v1.0.0/README.md

 You can access to the data [here](https://docs.sparc.science/docs/navigating-a-sparc-dataset).

 ## The standards
-Data was analyzed by a pipeline consisting of Salmon, DESeq2, and cluster profile.## Mentions Of any external resources that was use for collecting/analyzing/processing the data or may be required/useful to reuse the data
+Data was analyzed by a pipeline consisting of Salmon, DESeq2, and cluster profile.

-(e.g. the study website, the documentation website, software used to collected the data, etc.).
-Make sure to include identifiers and/or links to the resources.
+## Mentions

 ## License
  [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/)